cldf/cldf/README.md

 - What about example sentences, formatted as [interlinear glossed text](http://en.wikipedia.org/wiki/Interlinear_gloss)?
 One solution would be to treat them like other structured properties of core data rows like sources, i.e. just add references in the core data file.
 Of course this would be facilitated with example collections - or [corpus journals](http://dlc.hypotheses.org/691).
 - Should language IDs follow the [BCP 47](https://tools.ietf.org/html/bcp47) standard?
+- Since the metadata file will often contain metadata about languages, i.e. about things with a spatial extension, we might consider using GeoJSON as format, because this will be more immediately useful.
+Unfortunately, the things described in a GeoJSON file are called *features*, which might be confusing, when used for languages which in turn may be described by *features* in the typological sense.